Bake to the roots

 Instructions

 1. Add the flour, almonds, and sugar to a large bowl and mix.
 Add vanilla extract and the cold margarine in small pieces and knead until you get a nice smooth dough.
 If the dough seems too dry to hold together, gradually add some water.
-Shape the dough into a log and wrap in plastic wrap.
+Shape the dough into a log and wrap it in plastic wrap.
 Place in the fridge for at least 1 hour.

 3. Mix the sugar with confectioner’s sugar and vanilla sugar in a shallow bowl.
 Roll the slightly cooled Kipferl carefully in the sugar mix – they should be covered completely.
 Let cool completely on a wire rack.
 Store in an airtight tin box without any other Christmas cookies.